cypator/splate-api/source/index.html.md

 ## Ping

-Ping sent from client to Cypator.
+Ping sent from client to Cypator.<br / >
 To keep the connection alive client needs to send a heartbeat message ping once every 30 seconds.
 If no heartbeat message is received for 30 seconds connection will be dropped.

 > Request